Home Courses Sport BA (Hons) Sport Business Management

 Explore the opportunity to study part of your course abroad

-As a student at the University of Chichester, you can explore opportunities to study abroad during your studies as you enrich and broaden your educational experiences.
+As a student at the University of Chichester, you can explore opportunities to study abroad during your studies to enrich your educational experiences.

-Students who have undertaken this in the past have found it to be an amazing experience to broaden their horizons, a great opportunity to meet new people, undertake further travelling and immerse themselves within a new culture.
+It’s a chance to broaden your horizons, a great opportunity to meet new people, undertake further travelling and to immerse yourself within a new culture.

-You will be fully supported throughout the process to help find the right destination institution for you and your course.
-We can take you through everything that you will need to consider, from visas to financial support, to help ensure that you can get the best out of your time studying abroad.
+You will be fully supported throughout the process to help find the right destination and institution for you and your course.
+We can take you through everything that you will need to consider, from visas to financial support, to ensure you get the best out of your time studying abroad.

 For their study abroad experience, one student went to the University of New Brunswick, Canada and was so influenced by the local culture they focused their dissertation on the marketing of ice hockey in North America.